weetmuts/beak/README.md

 # Beak Internals

-Beak is based on a simple idea: Group the files to be backed up (the source tree), into larger archive files and give each archive file a modify timestamp that equals the most recently modified file inside the archive file.
-Now, also give the archive file a name, that consists of that modify timestamp, the size of the contents inside the archive file and a hash of the meta-data of the files inside the archive file.
-(The meta-data hashed is the file name (and path), its size and its modify timestamp.)
-Like this:

-`s01_001501080787.579054757_1119232_8e919febd204393073e02a525270b79abdbfa7e4ba3911e28ae62e9298e044a1_0.tar`

-`s01_--seconds---.--nanos--_-size--_----------metadata-hash-----------------------------------------_0.tar`

-Then create an index file, again with a modify timestamp that is equal to the most recent file found in any of the archive files and the modify timestamp of the containing directory.
-Name the index file using that timestamp and a hash of the all the archives pointed to by this index file.

-`z01_001504803295.504732149_0_cb56cc0ee219e54f7afceff6aae29843bc4a4bfa25c421b24cc5d918f524a6ff_0.gz`

-`z01_--seconds---.--nanos--_0_----------metadata-hash-----------------------------------------_0.gz`

-You now have an archive tree, rooted in a point of time, i.e. the most recent modify timestamp of any of the archived files or the containing directory.

-The grouping algorithm is not random, so this file system is predetermined from the source tree.
-If the source tree has not changed, a newly mounted archive tree will be identical, to the one before.

-This makes the archive tree suitable for copying, using for example rclone.
-RClone will check the archive files timestamps, names and sizes.
-If they match what is on the remote location, no copying takes place.

-If the source tree is change, for example a file is modified, then the most recent timestamp will be visible in the archive name containing the modified file, and the index file name will also change due to the new timestamp.
-Rclone the archive tree, will skip all the archives that have not changed and push the new archive file and the new index file.
-The index file will point to already existing (and unmodified archives) as well as to the new archive.

-The index file will not clash with the old index file, thus we have two points in time stored at the remote location!
-Of course if the archive file is 10MiB and the changed file is 1KiB, there is a lot of wasted space, but we can prune the remote storage later and we can pack the archive files later (by replacing the absolute data with differential data).
-(This is very much inspired by git.)
-In effect the archive files are write-once.
-They are never updated.

-Thus, the points in time and the archive format does not require any complicated book-keeping.
-It is a result of the naming conventions.
-Since it does not have to rewrite old archive files, it cannot destroy the previous backup if interrupted halfway.
-The index file is pushed to the remote storage, only after all the archive files have been pushed.

-Packing the archive is more complicated.
-However it first creates the differential files, then verifies that the difference files are properly in place, before removing the absolute files.

-(It would be nice to hash on the content of the files, but that currently conflicts with the speed requirement.)

 **Tell him the good part Randolph!** The good part, is that the archive tree can be completely virtual, it does not take up any disk